ruihan0618/jpay-php/README.md

 # JPay PHP bindings

-You can sign up for a JPay account at https://jpay.weidun.biz.
+You can sign up for a MasJPay account at https://jpay.weidun.biz.

 ## Requirements